timjogorman/RicherEventDescription/guidelines.md

 EVENTs.
 As such, they are ready candidates for the narrative container anchor.
 \end{itemize
-- \textbf{If you have a choice between using an EVENT or a TIMEX3 as the narrative container anchor, you should pick the TIMEX3}.
+- **If you have a choice between using an EVENT or a TIMEX3 as the narrative container anchor, you should pick the TIMEX3}.

 \begin{itemize